 Fifth Dimension and the ending

-So, as we all know, we live in a three dimensional space.
+So, as we all know, we live in a three-dimensional space.
 As per Einstein, and his theory of relativity, time can be considered as the 4th dimension.
-If you studied maths and graphs, you will remember, that on a two dimensional graph we represent the two dimensions with axis x and y.
+If you studied maths and graphs, you will remember, that on a two-dimensional graph we represent the two dimensions with axis x and y.
 Also, to represent space, we must have a third axis z.
 With the three axes: x, y, z we represent the 3D space.
-Now, imagine this three dimensional space across a fourth dimension: time.
+Now, imagine this three-dimensional space across a fourth dimension: time.
 So, what we are saying is, just like in a 2D graph for a constant x, we can go up and down the values of y; similarly, in a 4D space for a constant x, y and z we can go up and down the 4th dimension, that is time.
-That’s why and how theory of relativity supports time-travel.
+That’s why and how the theory of relativity supports time-travel.

 1st: In a 5D space, he can traverse across time, and